matharchod/Twitolu/README.md

 ### PLEASE NOTE: These docs are in-progress and will be finished shortly.

-I've used Twitter for years.
-I prefer the medium of microblogging to quickly create snippets of the cool things I see online every day and share them easily.However, there aren't many tools that allow me to look back through my tweet history to remind me what I tweeted last week or last month.
+I've used Twitter for years, and I prefer the medium of microblogging as a way to quickly create snippets of the cool things I see online every day.
+However, there aren't many tools that allow me to visualize my tweet history and remind me of what I was doing last week.
+I use Twitter as a kind of diary: it's a running log of the random thoughts that occupy my mind from day-to-day.

-I use a period-delimited format to organize my tweets into categories.
+I use a period-delimited format to organize my tweets into categories, or tags.
-Twitolu takes advantage of this format and creates an interactive word cloud that creates links based on these categories.
+Twitolu takes advantage of this format and creates an interactive word cloud that creates links based on these tags.
-I can click on a category in the word cloud and see only the tweets that match those categories.
+I can click on tags in the word cloud and see only the tweets that match those tags.
 I can also group tweets into lists of Favorites and share those Favorites via email.

-This is valuable to me as a means of recalling important links as well as sharing those links with collegues.
+Twitolu is valuable to me as a means of:
+* creating a crumbtrail of links I've visited recently
+* recalling important research items or inspirational links
+* sharing cool stuff with people I know

 ## Basic Functionality
 * Retrieve my most recent tweets (maximum of 200) from Twitter